Planning Advisor - Inspired Design & Development LtdHouse and Grounds - Buchanan & Associates

 1. When Rugby Came to Town

-It is now around 30 years since Mackie Academy FP Rugby Football Club was founded.
+It is now around 30 years since Mackie Academy FP Rugby Football Club (now Mackie Rugby Football Club) was founded.
 Here, Mackie's first president, and now Honorary President, Bob Lewis, reflects affectionately on the early years of the club.

 The story of how rugby was in introduced to Mackie Academy is one which, like that about William Webb Ellis picking up the ball and running with it at Rugby School, is too good not to be believed.
 It seems that, while Mackie Academy was yet in Arduthie Road, a boy, new to the school but not to rugby, brought a rugby ball out into the playground where a chuck-about began.
 While those innocent of what had come among them were adjusting their minds to a ball which was not spherical another, also not new to rugby, introduced his companions to a second aspect of the game and flattened the ball carrier with a thumping tackle.
 The interest which all this aroused was harnessed by Robin Roxburgh of the PE staff, who found an ally in Alan Cameron, a science teacher, and a year or two after the school moved to its present site, games were being played against other schools.
 Not surprisingly, by 1976, the Former Pupils' Association had enough rugby players in its membership for it to be felt worthwhile to place an advertisement in the Meams Leader which invited former pupils and others who had played the game or were interested in it, to a meeting in the Academy on May 28.
 Further meetings took place during the summer culminating in a well attended one just before the start of the new season.
 This meeting resulted in a steering committee being elected, the chairman of which proposing, there and then, that a practice game should be held on the following Saturday and inviting those present to put their hands in their pockets to provide some initial funding.
 This, with a generous loan from the Former Pupils' Association, got the show on the road.
 Attending the meeting were two who had played rugby at high level and who agreed to become the new club's coaches; Gordon Hill of the Gordonian and Barbarian clubs, and Parry Reynolds, a Welsh stand-off through and through and Phil Bennet's "auntie" as the club wit was later to describe him.
 It was Parry who was sent to Aberdeen to buy a ball for that first practice game and was spotted walking happily down Union Street tossing the ball from hand to hand oblivious of all about him.
 Jim Brown, who had taken on the secretary's role, took himself off to Edinburgh and into Forsyth's (where else?), where, for his benefit, a tailors dummy was dressed in a red shirt, black shorts and black socks with red tops, and the F.P.'s colours were settled.
 The matter of arranging fixtures was put in the hands of David Gill and Keith Littlejohn. who had been playing for Aberdeen Grammar School EPs since leaving school.
 They made a very creditable job of it. producing a full seasons programme within a week or two with fixtures against the 2nd and 3rd XVs of the established Aberdeen clubs with additionally joumeys further afield to play Moray, Montrose, Perthshire, Crieff and RAF Buchan.